zeroDivZero/notes-graphql/notes/15_project_structure.md

 }
 ```

-User same pattern to break up resolver methods into their own files as necessary.
+Use same pattern to break up resolver methods into their own files as necessary.